lennart-rth/Live-Earth-Wallpapers/README.md

 <!-- ![alt text](examples/desert.png) -->
 ![](https://github.com/lennart-rth/Live-Earth-Wallpapers/blob/main/examples/desert.png)
 *Example Output of the Sentinel satellite.
 Learn how to generate custom images for your location at the [Wiki Page](https://github.com/lennart-rth/Live-Earth-Wallpapers/wiki)*
 ### Now its your turn!
-Build images to your need by writing your own config.yml file.
+Build images to your needs by writing your own config.yml file.
 ### More at the [Wiki Page](https://github.com/lennart-rth/Live-Earth-Wallpapers/wiki).
 ### You can present your creations in the [Discussions Page](https://github.com/lennart-rth/Live-Earth-Wallpapers/discussions/) under "Show and tell"